fkempf92/FactorData/README.md

 PostgreSQL

 ## Notable differences ##
-While my overall correlation with Green's data is very high, there are some notable differences in variables definitions which I would like to point out:
+While my overall correlation with Green's data is very high, there are some notable differences in variables definitions as well as generally diverging aspects which I would like to point out.
+Note that everyone can change the code in a way that suits best their own needs.
+This respirotry is merely a suggestion!
+1. I perform industry adjustments after the CRSP-Compustat merge not before
+2. Industry-adjustments are performed with the stocks from the investment universe only
+3.

 - xsga0 (this is a helper variable): Green's definition sets the variable to 0
 ```SAS
 if missing(xsga) then xsga0=0; else xsga0=0